H.R. 6392: Home School Graduation Recognition Act

 5

-No new federal program created
+No new federal program or money

 The bill does not create a scholarship, grant, or loan program.
 It only changes how certain students are classified under existing law.